Interesting Finds From My Genealogy Research

 One of My Great-Grandfathers

 Doing Genealogy Research

 Since August 7, 2016, I have been finally doing long overdue genealogy research.
 I recently joined Ancestry.com and have been constructing a family tree starting with my parents.
-With the aid of Ancestry from documents such as census reports, marriage, birth, and death records, immigration records, and stories from relatives who have already done research on my ancestors, I have discovered a lot of interesting finds for grandparents, great-grandparents, and even my mother!
+With the aid of Ancestry from documents such as census reports, marriage, birth, and death records, immigration records, and stories from relatives who have already researched my ancestors, I have discovered a lot of interesting finds for grandparents, great-grandparents, and even my mother!
 The purpose of this article is to share some of these interesting and unusual stories.

 Ancestral Origins from Genealogy Records

 From going through census records, marriage, birth, and death certificates, and stories and pictures shared by other researchers, I have learned some interesting, exciting, and somewhat unexpected things about my grandparents, great-grandparents, and yes, even my mother.
-These findings are as follow.
+These findings are as follows.

 My Maternal Grandfather Robbed a Bank

 Grandpa's bank robbery wasn't a complete surprise since my mother had sometimes talked about it while she was still alive.
 Mom, however, never told all of the details about the robbery which I learned by reading an account of it in the Marshfield Herald Newspaper.
 This article was shared by another relative who had researched the life of my grandfather.

 According to the October 29, 1929, article, grandpa robbed a bank in the small town Unity outside of Marshfield early in the afternoon.
 He then fled unassisted with $711 and hid in the high school basement of the town.
 A short time later, he was captured by members of the school basketball team who called the police.
 Grandpa was put in prison for about seven years, and this was a dark time in the life of my mother who was only nine at the time.
 Mom often talked about classmates making fun of her and having to drop out of school when she was only 13.